picimako/intellij-inspections/inspections/cucumber.md

 false
 ```

-The list of validated annotations may be extended or changed entirely in the list called `stepAnnotations` to suit project needs.
+The list of validated annotations may be extended or changed entirely in the list called `stepAnnotations` to suit custom needs.

 **Template:**